 About the Location

 This beach is mostly rocky with a gradual beach entry at low tide, or a stairs entry at high tide.
+The water tends to be fairly clear, expect the usual sea life.
 We will meet at the north beach on your right as you drive in.
 Here is the location.

 There are public flush toilets at the parking lot.
 Consider bringing your own toilet kit with toilet paper and hand sanitizer.
 You may also want to arrive dressed and ready to swim.